-A big upside of this deal: If you book the flights for this year, they’ll be fully refundable!
+A big upside of this deal: If you book the flights for before March 31, they’ll be fully refundable!

-All Air France and KLM tickets issued for flights until December 2021 are fully refundable.
+All Air France and KLM tickets issued for flights until March 31, 2022, are fully refundable.
 You’d receive a voucher which can be refunded to your bank account.
 You can read more about this here.
-Flights in 2022 are not refundable.
+Flights starting after March 31, 2022, are not refundable.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.

 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 Our calendar shows all available dates for trips of up to 28 days.
 Once you’ve selected your preferred route and dates, you’ll be redirected to KLM’s booking site.

 You can fly from the following Italian airports:

 You would usually fly from Italy to Paris, from where Air France would fly you to Panama City on one of their Boeing 787-Dreamliners.
 Air France has personal screens in its economy class, as well as power sockets so that you can charge your devices.
 You can also purchase internet access, should you wish to stay connected during your flight.
 In some cases, you can also fly with KLM via Amsterdam.